Upwork (NASDAQ:UPWK) Upgraded to “C-” by TheStreet

-Upwork (NASDAQ:UPWK) was upgraded by investment analysts at TheStreet from a “d” rating to a “c-” rating in a report issued on Monday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of Upwork (NASDAQ:UPWK) from a d rating to a c- rating in a report published on Monday morning, TheStreetRatingsTable reports.

-A number of other equities research analysts have also weighed in on the stock.
-MKM Partners lifted their price objective on shares of Upwork from $58.00 to $65.00 and gave the company a “buy” rating in a report on Friday, July 30th.
-BTIG Research increased their price objective on Upwork from $65.00 to $76.00 and gave the company a “buy” rating in a report on Thursday, July 1st.
-Needham & Company LLC restated a “buy” rating and set a $57.00 price objective on shares of Upwork in a research report on Wednesday, September 15th.
-Zacks Investment Research raised shares of Upwork from a “sell” rating to a “hold” rating in a report on Thursday, September 30th.
-Finally, Bank of America started coverage on Upwork in a research note on Friday, October 1st.
-They set a “buy” rating and a $65.00 price target for the company.
-Two analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has an average rating of “Buy” and a consensus target price of $61.36.
+A number of other analysts have also recently commented on UPWK.
+MKM Partners upped their price target on shares of Upwork from $58.00 to $65.00 and gave the company a buy rating in a research report on Friday, July 30th.
+BTIG Research boosted their price objective on Upwork from $65.00 to $76.00 and gave the company a buy rating in a report on Thursday, July 1st.
+Zacks Investment Research upgraded Upwork from a sell rating to a hold rating in a report on Thursday, September 30th.
+Needham & Company LLC reiterated a buy rating and set a $57.00 price target on shares of Upwork in a report on Wednesday, September 15th.
+Finally, Bank of America assumed coverage on Upwork in a research report on Friday, October 1st.
+They issued a buy rating and a $65.00 price objective on the stock.
+Two equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+According to MarketBeat, Upwork presently has a consensus rating of Buy and an average price target of $61.36.

-In related news, CEO Hayden Brown sold 32,043 shares of the stock in a transaction on Monday, September 20th.
-The shares were sold at an average price of $47.56, for a total transaction of $1,523,965.08.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, VP Eric Gilpin sold 3,324 shares of the stock in a transaction that occurred on Wednesday, August 18th.
-The shares were sold at an average price of $40.77, for a total transaction of $135,519.48.
+In other news, VP Eric Gilpin sold 3,324 shares of the company’s stock in a transaction on Wednesday, August 18th.
+The stock was sold at an average price of $40.77, for a total value of $135,519.48.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Hayden Brown sold 1,281 shares of the company’s stock in a transaction on Monday, July 19th.
+The stock was sold at an average price of $50.17, for a total transaction of $64,267.77.
+Following the completion of the transaction, the chief executive officer now directly owns 700,311 shares of the company’s stock, valued at approximately $35,134,602.87.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 65,687 shares of company stock worth $3,027,744.
-25.30% of the stock is currently owned by insiders.
+Insiders have sold 65,687 shares of company stock valued at $3,027,744 in the last three months.
+25.30% of the stock is owned by insiders.

-Several hedge funds have recently modified their holdings of the stock.
-Price T Rowe Associates Inc. MD raised its position in Upwork by 33.1% in the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 9,756,048 shares of the company’s stock valued at $568,680,000 after purchasing an additional 2,424,203 shares during the last quarter.
-Morgan Stanley raised its stake in Upwork by 150.8% during the 1st quarter.
-Morgan Stanley now owns 2,695,454 shares of the company’s stock worth $120,674,000 after buying an additional 1,620,910 shares during the period.
-Durable Capital Partners LP bought a new stake in shares of Upwork in the second quarter worth about $87,160,000.
-SRS Investment Management LLC boosted its holdings in Upwork by 123.8% in the 1st quarter.
-SRS Investment Management LLC now owns 2,443,155 shares of the company’s stock worth $109,380,000 after buying an additional 1,351,511 shares during the period.
-Finally, Fred Alger Management LLC acquired a new stake in Upwork in the first quarter valued at approximately $50,757,000.
-Institutional investors own 64.45% of the company’s stock.
+Institutional investors have recently bought and sold shares of the stock.
+Man Group plc increased its position in shares of Upwork by 8.6% during the first quarter.
+Man Group plc now owns 217,575 shares of the company’s stock worth $9,740,000 after acquiring an additional 17,142 shares during the period.
+Arizona State Retirement System increased its position in Upwork by 32.4% during the 2nd quarter.
+Arizona State Retirement System now owns 30,571 shares of the company’s stock valued at $1,782,000 after buying an additional 7,473 shares in the last quarter.
+Paradigm Financial Partners LLC acquired a new position in shares of Upwork in the first quarter valued at about $1,491,000.
+State Board of Administration of Florida Retirement System increased its holdings in shares of Upwork by 6.8% in the second quarter.
+State Board of Administration of Florida Retirement System now owns 37,026 shares of the company’s stock valued at $2,158,000 after purchasing an additional 2,357 shares during the period.
+Finally, Swiss National Bank boosted its stake in shares of Upwork by 36.7% in the second quarter.
+Swiss National Bank now owns 247,900 shares of the company’s stock worth $14,450,000 after buying an additional 66,600 shares during the last quarter.
+64.45% of the stock is currently owned by institutional investors.

 Upwork Company Profile